 Move the vertical slider to the desired altitude, then drag the confirmation slider to start the action.

 After taking off you can specify that you want to fly to a particular location.

-Press the map where you want the vehicle to move and select Go to location on the popup.
+Left click/Press on the map where you want the vehicle to move and select Go to location on the popup.